GioZd/swiss_taxmapp/README.md

 DISCLAIMER: This app offers only approximate calculations that ignore important features and articulations of official tax computations, that take into consideration also religion, age, familiar status and so on.
 Furthermore, even the online tool for tax calculation supplied by the Federal Tax Administration (source of all data) claims not to be binding.[[3](#3)] [[4](#4)]

+## Geographical data

+Geographical datasets to draw the base map in the homepage section are released periodically by the Federal Statistical Office under [OPEN-BY-ASK](https://www.bfs.admin.ch/bfs/en/home/bfs/bundesamt-statistik/nutzungsbedingungen.html) License.[[5](#5)] Coordinates are expressed by default in the CH1903+ (LV95) coordinate reference system, by which positions are measured in meters North/South-ward and East/West-ward from the old observatory of Bern, plus two different constants (one for the North direction, one for the South).
+Geopandas GeoDataFrame offers a method to trace back to the more familiar EPSG:4326 coordinate reference system and then project the map with the most common projection types (Mercator by Altair default).
+Alternatively, this dataframe has a structure that allows to be projected as-is, with type of projection equal to "identity".
+This approach mantains the Swiss predefined "Swiss-grid" projection, a cylindrical projection centered in Bern.[[6](#6)] However, the former method was preferred, beacuse it doesn't affect significantly the comparison between internal surfaces, due to Switzerland's small sizes and it is more understandable.

 ## Enhancement proposals
 1. More accurate tax calculations:
     - computation of personal tax,